-As can be seen, the numbers have steadily declined in recent years.
+As can be seen, the numbers have steadily declined in recent years, with a slight uptick in CY2021.
 The reporting organizations that collected and submitted exposure monitoring sample data show a downward trend which, in some cases, impact the analysis and interpretation of results in BAWR.
 The small sample size reduces accuracy and causes higher variability in the statistical models used for the BAWR analyses.
-In Calendar Year 2021, there was a slight increase in the number of exposure records submitted.
-It remains to be seen whether this is year to year variable or an upwards trend.
+In Calendar Year 2022, the number of exposure records submitted were similar to 10 year average of 3,401 records.

-Comparison of the Number and Percent Proportion of Exposure Samples to Workers with Exposure Sampling Results by Reporting Organizations (n=3,396) (2021)
+Comparison of the Number and Percent Proportion of Exposure Samples to Workers with Exposure Sampling Results by Reporting Organizations (n=742) (2022)

-This graphic illustrates the distribution of exposure samples and workers monitored across 15 reporting organizations during 2021.
+Only 16 of the 27 active sites have reported exposure samples to BAWR.
+This graphic illustrates the distribution of exposure samples and workers monitored across those 16 reporting organizations during CY2022.
 Similar to the beryllium screening results, most workers monitored for beryllium exposure have multiple exposure measurements throughout the year.
 The frequency of monitoring is dependent on the worker's specific type of work and their employer's monitoring schemes.

-Reporting organizations submitted a total of 116,761 exposure measurements to the Beryllium-Associated Worker Registry (BAWR) through Calendar Year 2021 (CY2021).
-This equates to an additional 3,396 exposure sampling results collected and submitted to the 113,505 total through CY2020.
-Of these, 211 sampling results submitted to BAWR in CY2021 were sampling data for years prior to CY2021.
-Broken down further, 1 record was for CY2018 and the remaining records (210) were for CY2020.
+Reporting organizations submitted a total of 122,457 exposure measurements to the Beryllium-Associated Worker Registry (BAWR) through Calendar Year 2022 (CY2022).
+This equates to an additional 5,696 exposure sampling results collected and submitted to the 116,761 total through CY2022.
+Of these, 3,149 sampling results submitted to BAWR in CY2022 were sampling data for years prior to CY2022.
+Broken down further, 52 records were for CY2019, 90 records were for CY2020 and the remaining records (3,007) were for CY2021.

-Number and Percent Proportion of Non-Detectable Results Exposure Measurements, Detectable Exposure Measurement Results and Exposure Measurement Status Not Reported (N=116,761) (2002-2021) \
+Number and Percent Proportion of Non-Detectable Results Exposure Measurements, Detectable Exposure Measurement Results and Exposure Measurement Status Not Reported (N=122,457) (2002-2022)

-\ Some reporting organizations have provided data that predate the 2002 start date of the registry.
+Some reporting organizations have provided data that predate the 2002 start date of the registry.
+Non-detectable indicates that analysis results were reported as less than the laboratory's reporting limit.

-Of the 116,761 exposure monitoring records submitted to the Registry through Calendar Year 2021 (CY2021), 91.1% have "non-detectable" results, indicating that the sample analysis results were less than the laboratory's reporting limit.
+Of the 122,457 exposure monitoring records submitted to the Registry through Calendar Year 2022 (CY2022), 91.4% have "nondetectable" results, indicating that the sample analysis results were less than the laboratory's reporting limit.
 The reporting limit can vary from sample to sample because of differing flow rates of the sampling equipment used and because of the presence of other materials on the sample that can interfere with the analysis.
-Reporting limits typically vary from 0.01 to 0.05 $\mu$ g/m3, which is one-twentieth to one-quarter of the action level of 0.2 $\mu$ g/m3.
+Reporting limits typically vary from 0.01 to 0.05 μ g/m3, which is one-twentieth to one-quarter of the action level of 0.2 μ g/m3.

-In comparison, 113,505 cumulative exposure monitoring results were submitted through CY2020, for an increase through CY2021 of 3,256 records (including those monitoring dates in CY2020 and earlier).
-This 3,256 increase in sampling results is higher than the 2,600 increase in records between CY2019 and CY2020 and higher than the 3,048 increase in records submitted between CY2018 and CY2019.
+In comparison, 116,761 cumulative exposure monitoring results were submitted through CY2021, for an increase through CY2022 of 5,696 records (including those monitoring dates in CY2021 and earlier).
+This 5,696 increase in sampling results is higher than the 3,156 increase in records between CY2020 and CY2021 and higher than the 2,600 increase in records submitted between CY2019 and CY2020.